 The elevated park runs from Gansevoort Street in the Meatpacking District to the West 34th Street, between 10th and 12th Avenues which puts it in close proximity to many of Manhattan’s tourist destinations.

 Spending more time in New York?
-Click here for more posts about visiting New York with kids.
+Read more posts on visiting New York with kids.

 Finding your own non touristy things to do in NYC